omondii/ImageHasher/README.md

 maintaining close to initial picture visibility.

 # DISCLAIMER
-This is for created for educational and informational purposes only.
+This is created for educational and informational purposes only.

 # Installation, Set up & Usage
 ## Pre-Requisites